top of page

 This journey led him to realize that there was an immediate need for an ETD that would complement the toolkit of a piano technician without neglecting the necessity for developing high-level aural analytical skills.
 This motivated him to develop an app with many useful features and a customizable interface built to work with the technician to meet an individual piano’s specific tuning needs.

 A physicist by training, Frank appreciates the importance of the tool-user’s ability to understand the “why” behind both the function and the information that the tool facilitates.
-This is reflected in all of the features that are available on pianoscope, but I’ll highlight a few of the main ones here:
+This is reflected in all of the features that are available on Pianoscope, but I’ll highlight a few of the main ones here:

 Ease of Use